Dawn-India/Z-Mirror/README.md

 - `DOWNLOAD_DIR`: The path to the local folder where the downloads should be downloaded to. `Str`
 - `DOWNLOAD_STATUS_UPDATE_INTERVAL`: Time in seconds after which the progress/status message will be updated.
 Recommended `10` seconds at least. `Int`
 - `AUTO_DELETE_MESSAGE_DURATION`: Interval of time (in seconds), after which the bot deletes it's message and command message which is expected to be viewed instantly. **NOTE**: Set to `-1` to disable auto message deletion. `Int`
 - `DATABASE_URL`: Your Mongo Database URL (Connection string).
-Follow this [Generate Database](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#generate-database) to generate database.
+Follow this [Generate Database](#generate-database) to generate database.
 Data will be saved in Database: auth and sudo users, users settings including thumbnails for each user, rss data and incomplete tasks. **NOTE**: You can always edit all settings that saved in database from the official site -> (Browse collections). `Str`
 - `AUTHORIZED_CHATS`: Fill user_id and chat_id of groups/users you want to authorize.
-Separate them by space. `Str`
+Separate them by space. `Int`
 - `SUDO_USERS`: Fill user_id of users whom you want to give sudo permission.
-Separate them by space. `Str`
+Separate them by space. `Int`
 - `IGNORE_PENDING_REQUESTS`: Ignore pending requests after restart.
 Default is `False`. `Bool`
 - `USE_SERVICE_ACCOUNTS`: Whether to use Service Accounts or not.
-For this to work see [Using Service Accounts](https://github.com/anasty17/mirror-leech-telegram-bot#generate-service-accounts-what-is-service-account) section below.
+For this to work see [Using Service Accounts](#generate-service-accounts-what-is-service-account) section below.
 Default is `False`. `Bool`
 - `INDEX_URL`: Refer to https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index. `Str`
-- `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks. `Str`
+- `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons. **NOTE**: Recommended limit is `4` tasks. `Int`
 - `STOP_DUPLICATE`: Bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet).
 Default is `False`. `Bool`
 - `CMD_SUFFIX`: commands index number.
-This number will added at the end all commands. `Str`
+This number will added at the end all commands. `Str`|`Int`
-- `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds. `Str`
+- `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds. `Int`
 - `EXTENSION_FILTER`: File extensions that won't upload/clone.
 Separate them by space. `Str`
 - `INCOMPLETE_TASK_NOTIFIER`: Get incomplete task messages after restart.
 Require database and superGroup.
 Default is `False`. `Bool`
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account). `str`